Spriggan: Sculpture

 A sculpture of a spriggan by Marilyn Collins can be seen in Crouch End, London, in some arches lining a section of the Parkland Walk (a disused railway line).
 The sculpture was installed in 1993.
 If walking along the Parkland Walk from Finsbury Park to Highgate station, the Spriggan is to the right just before the disused railway platforms of the former Crouch End station.
 To the left, on the southside of the Parkland Walk is Crouch Hill Park where Ashmount School has been located since January 2013.
 The sculpture is sometimes mistaken for the Green Man or Pan.

 In popular culture

 Spriggans have been featured as fey creatures in the Dungeons & Dragons roleplaying game since the 1980s.

+Additionally, in the roleplaying game Changeling: The Dreaming by White Wolf Publishing, Spriggans are a type of dark fae called Thallain.
+Here they are characterized as lazy, crude and cruel thieves who enjoy guarding treasures.
+They have an inherit weakness that causes them to kidnap young children as they enjoy both the parent’s and child’s misery, although they never directly harm the child.
+They are a dark counterpart to the Piskies.